×

 When we asked people what advice they would give someone preparing to move to Funchal, they said:

 "Expats moving to Funchal, should be aware of several factors to ensure a smooth transition.
 Firstly, it is essential to learn some basic Portuguese, as English is not widely spoken outside of tourist areas.
 This will help with daily interactions and integrating into the local community.
 The cost of living in Funchal is generally lower than in other European cities, but it is essential to budget accordingly.
 Housing can be affordable, but utilities and imported goods can be more expensive.
 It is worth considering local markets for fresh produce and shopping at supermarkets for better deals.
 Funchal has a mild climate with warm summers and mild winters, making it an attractive destination for expats.
 However, it is essential to be prepared for occasional rain and humidity, especially during the winter months.
 Public transportation in Funchal is reliable and affordable, with buses being the primary mode of transport.
 Expats may also consider renting or purchasing a car for more flexibility, but it is essential to be prepared for narrow streets and sometimes challenging parking situations.
 Healthcare in Funchal is of a high standard, with both public and private options available.
 Expats should ensure they have adequate health insurance coverage and familiarize themselves with the local healthcare system.
 Funchal offers a range of leisure activities, including outdoor pursuits such as hiking, water sports, and golf.
 The city also has a vibrant cultural scene, with museums, galleries, and festivals throughout the year.
 Expats should take advantage of these opportunities to immerse themselves in the local culture and make new friends.
 It is essential for expats to familiarize themselves with local customs and etiquette, as well as the legal system and requirements for residency.
 This includes obtaining the appropriate visa, registering with local authorities, and ensuring all necessary documentation is in order.
 Finally, networking with other expats and joining local clubs or organizations can be an invaluable resource for settling into life in Funchal.
-These connections can provide support, advice, and friendship, making the transition to a new country much more manageable," remarked one expat in Funchal, Portugal.
+These connections can provide support, advice, and friendship, making the transition to a new country much more manageable," commented one expat who made the move to Funchal.

 How do I find a place to live in Funchal?